 At no time are the Notice of Accommodations, documentation, or meetings an indicator that the student will pass coursework or receive a degree.
 The student is the only person to guarantee their success through hard work and perseverance.
 The student also has the responsibility to inform all professors of the need for assistance.

 Central Penn is limited in the accommodations that can be made for students.
+Questions can be emailed to compliancedirector@centralpenn.edu.

 Physical Disabilities